Don't worry, we'll never run out of oil

 The more optimistic at heart, however, realize that there is a big universe out there full of all the potential sources of stuff we could ever need.
 If we ever did run out of something like copper on Earth, we could, with enough effort, "pop-out" to space and get some from another planet or asteroid.

 Of course, this "space stuff" is also by definition limited, but it is such an enormous quantity that it is, effectively, infinite.
 All we need to do is go out there and get it.
-Until such time, however, we will need to make do with what we have here on Earth.
+Until such time as we can do this, however, we will need to make do with what we have here on Earth.
 Thankfully, we humans have a great knack for getting better at doing things over time.

 When required of us, we have managed to find ways to use stuff more efficiently, find alternatives that are just as good, or, indeed, develop ways to recycle or recover stuff from other stuff if needed.
 We have also found ways to use materials for entirely different purposes from what we are used to using something for.